Dallas Fort Worth International Airport: Ground transportation

-The DFW Airport area is served by International Parkway (partially State Highway 97 Spur), which runs through the center of the airport, connecting to Airport Freeway (State Highway 183) on the southern side of the airport and John W. Carpenter Freeway (State Highway 114) on the northern side.
-International Parkway continues north of State Highway 114, carrying the State Highway 121 designation for a short while until its interchange with the Lyndon B. Johnson Freeway (I-635), where State Highway 121 continues north as the Sam Rayburn Tollway.
+The DFW Airport area is served by International Parkway (State Highway 97 Spur), a toll road running through the center of the airport and connecting to Texas State Highway 183 (Airport Freeway) to the south and Texas State Highway 114 (John W. Carpenter Freeway) to the north.
+North of SH 114, International Parkway becomes Texas State Highway 121, continuing north to Interstate 635 (Lyndon B. Johnson Freeway) and the Sam Rayburn Tollway.